susam/tucl/the-unix-command-language.md

 instructs the Shell to run the `sh` command with the standard input switched to the file.
 This happens to be the name of the Shell itself.
-This this invokes a second Shell to read and execute the commands specified in the file.
+Thus this invokes a second Shell to read and execute the commands specified in the file.

 The obvious extension of this syntax: